 How does it work?

-Your dog will live with me as a member of the family and train daily in a household setting to get a solid foundation in obedience, manners, and socialization.
-This method gets the strongest results because the dog is receiving intensive, focused training every day from a professional handler, in a similar context to which he’ll go home.
+Your dog lives with me as a member of the family and trains daily in a household setting to get a solid foundation in obedience, manners, and socialization.
+This method gets the fastest results because the dog is receiving intensive, focused training every day from a professional trainer, in a similar context to which they’ll go home.

 How Long Does It Take to Train a Dog or Puppy?

 The number of weeks recommended depends on your goals for the dog, but 3 - 6 weeks is typical to create a foundation.
 Longer programs help to cement the results.
 Follow up handler training sessions are included, to demonstrate what progress has been made and give you tips on how to maintain the training.